Skin school, Acne, Anti-aging, Skincare

 Ingredients referred from bentoncosmetics.com

-Moisturizing/Humectant Herbal Potential irritant
+Moisturizing/Humectant Herbal Fragrance

 Whether you’re purging or breaking out, you still need sunscreen.
 Especially when on tretinoin, you should never skip sunscreen.
 So, choose a sunscreen you enjoy using.

-The Beauty of Joseon Ginseng Moist Sun Serum was launched recently (2023) and is one of the best chemical sunscreens.
-Korean skincare products are all about hydration, from the routine’s first to the last step.
+The Numbuzin No.1 Clear Filter Sun Essence was launched recently (2023) and is one of the best chemical sunscreens.
+Korean skincare products are all about hydration, from the first to the last step of the routine.
 This is why I have chosen this feather-like sun serum, which feels extremely lightweight.
 It doesn’t leave a white cast and has a dreamy, silky finish!

-Final Thoughts
+Final Thoughts on the Tretinoin Purge

 In the beauty world, we can get so excited by the cosmetic effects of tretinoin that we can forget that they are medicine, not cosmetics.
 Whether or not you use a prescription-only cream like a retinoid should be discussed with your primary care doctor or dermatologist.
 The decision should be based on your skin health and nothing else.